Hiimus/arca_bookstore/README.md

 # Deployment

-This will be an explanation of the process involved in how to deploy the site using [Heroku], and to set up and store images and static files using [Amazon Web Services].
+This will be an explanation of the process involved in how to deploy the site using [Heroku](https://heroku.com), and to set up and store images and static files using [Amazon Web Services](https://aws.amazon.com/).

 Note: Credit to Code Institute Boutique Ado videos on how to deploy using heroku and AWS.